Philippines defies church to push family planning

 Economists say the church's persistent opposition has been the most important factor influencing population policy.

-"The state ... has been immobilised from effectively addressing the issue by the Catholic hierarchy's hardline position," a group of 30 economists from the University of the Philippines said in a recent paper.
+"The state ... has been immobilized from effectively addressing the issue by the Catholic hierarchy's hardline position," a group of 30 economists from the University of the Philippines said in a recent paper.

 But despite the arguments of the church and political opponents who decry using state funds to finance contraception, a poll last year showed about 70 percent of people support the bill.
 Its backers want it passed during the term of this congress, which ends in June.